jenky/slimScrollAnimated/README.md

-Make it look like the same as Facebook with animation
+SlimScroll akin to Facebook with resize animation
 =================================

 ###This version had removed 5 original options: